prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the inverse of the Normal cdf with given mean and standard deviation (sd) for the cumulative probability (p): P(N < n).
-The mean must be a real value and the standard deviation must be a real and positive value.
+The mean must be a real value and the standard deviation must be a real and positive value (both of type DOUBLE).
     The probability p must lie on the interval (0, 1).

 .. function:: inverse_poisson_cdf(lambda, p) -> integer